GabyUSTC/lds-homepage/content/authors/sihangli/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Sihang Li is a third-year master student at the USTC Lab for Data Science, where he is supervised by Prof. Xiangnan He and Prof. Xiang Wang.
-He earned his B.E. degree from USTC and his research interests now focus on graph representation learning and multi-modal LM.
+Sihang Li is a forth-year PhD student at the USTC Lab for Data Science, where he is supervised by Prof. Xiang Wang and Prof. Xiangnan He.
+He earned his B.E. degree from USTC and his research interests now focus on graph representation learning, large language model, and AI for science.